Carocim/Carocim/README.md

 ---

 I'm Carocim.
-I graduated with a degree in Medicine and Health, but tech has always been something I enjoyed on the side.
+I recently graduated with a degree in Medicine and Health, but tech has always been something I enjoyed on the side.
 This GitHub is basically my passion project — a space where I build random tools, test out ideas, and learn things as I go.

 It's not meant to be polished or perfect — just real stuff I use, things that help with my hobbies, and a brain dump for my coding journey.